-&lt;sup>484 Interview with EPA Staff, Office of Air Quality Planning and Standards, Jan.
+&lt;sup>468 Interview with EPA Staff, Office of Air Quality Planning and Standards, Jan.
 17, 2012; Interview with EPA Staff, National Center for Environmental Assessment, Jan.
 18, 2012; Interview with EPA Staff, National Center for Environmental Assessment, Feb.
 3, 2012; Interview with FWS Staff, Endangered Species Program, Jan.
 9, 2012; Interview with NRC Staff, Oct.
 26, 2011.

-&lt;sup>485 See Section III.A.3., supra.
+&lt;sup>469 See Section III.A.3., supra.

-&lt;sup>486 See Section III.A.1.b., supra.
+&lt;sup>470 See Section III.A.1.b., supra.

-Although some form of expert peer review is considered fundamental in the agencies' use of science, the actual tools that the agencies utilize for any given science-based project defy generalization.
+Although some form of expert peer review, whether conducted wholly internally or externally, is considered fundamental in the agencies' use of science for important regulatory projects, the actual tools that the agencies utilize for any given science-based project defy generalization.
 With the single exception of OMB-prescribed expert peer review for "influential" scientific assessments and scattered congressional mandates that require science advisory board review in narrow regulatory settings, there also are few minimum requirements placed on agencies that limit or frame their ultimate choices in engaging this expert review.
 This flexibility seems wholly warranted given the many factors at play.
-As discussed later, while agencies should explain why they select a particular approach to expert review in their decision-making process, beyond this explanation requirement, too many prescriptive requirements for expert peer review should be avoided, at least based on the current knowledge of these processes.